jax-ml/jax/jax/experimental/jax2tf/README.md

 This use case is likely to be revisited.

+Note that when the TF function captures a variable from the context, the TF function must be lowered for the same TF device that hosts the variable.
+By default, the lowering will use the first TF device on the same platform as the embedding JAX computation, e.g., "/device:TPU:0" if the embedding JAX computation runs on TPU.
+This will fail if the computation captures variables on some other devices.
+It is best to use ``call_tf`` with TF functions that do not capture variables.

 A TF function wrapped with `call_tf` cannot be applied to inputs whose shapes are not constants.
 The may arise when you try to apply `jax2tf.convert` with polymorphic shapes on the result of